San Jose International Airport: 2020–present: COVID-19 pandemic and recovery

 Beginning in March 2020, the impact of the COVID-19 pandemic on tourism severely curtailed the amount of passenger traffic and flights at the airport.
 From a high of 15.6 million passengers in 2019, only 4.7 million used the airport in 2020.
 Frontier Airlines and Hainan Airlines both ended service to SJC, while other airlines suspended or pared back many of their destinations, including all intercontinental service to Asia and Europe.
 Despite this large downturn in travel and drop in passenger demand, Alaska Airlines added flights to Palm Springs in 2021.
 Volaris also began a new route to Mexico City in November 2020.
 By June 2022, travel had recovered sufficiently that British Airways resumed its London–Heathrow service, and Japan Airlines–owned Zipair Tokyo announced new Tokyo–Narita service to begin that December.
 However, British Airways also announced that it would suspend flights to San Jose starting in October 2023; the airport ended the year with just over 12 million passengers, a number that failed to surpass 2017 levels.
 In 2024, JetBlue cancelled the airport's last remaining route to the New York City area and later announced it would be closing SJC as a station entirely.
-American also ended its regional flights to Los Angeles on April 3, 2024.